Dalas121/Heir_2_The_Throne/README.md

 - 1-to-2-skull difficulty.
 Rewards: Shop (sell veterans, what else?)
 - some kind of smuggling.
 A stealth mission, perhaps? (the player can ofc bypass this by just not playing the scenario)

-[FINISHED] S15: Crossroads (Dalas)
-- 3-skull difficulty.
-Rewards: companion Ulf, Dwarvish Digger

-S16: Gryphon Mountain (unassigned)
+S14: Gryphon Mountain (unassigned)
 - 1-skull difficulty.
 Rewards: Gryphon Rider, Dwarvish Scout
 - no rider-less gryphons please; I don't think the lore for that makes sense
 - not sure how to justify Dwarvish Scouts being here, but we'll need to somehow.

-S17a: Valley of Death, part 1 (unassigned)
+S15a: Valley of Death, part 1 (unassigned)
 - 2-skull difficulty.
 Rewards: Heavy Infantryman
 - needs to make sense even if we did part 2 first
 - we encounter some HI trying to fight through undead and get help.
 They say they're warrior monks, whose home is besieged by undead.
 	 - HI names (including future recruits) should all start with "Brother"

-S17b: Valley of Death, part 2 (unassigned)
+S15b: Valley of Death, part 2 (unassigned)
 - 3-skull difficulty.
 Rewards: Mage (White advancement only)
 - Konrad reaches the monastery in a dense fog.
 The monks (a White Mage and some normal Mages) are overjoyed.
 Everyone gets ready to leave.
 	- White Mage names (including future promotions) should start with "Brother"/"Sister"
 - Monks think the fog is suspicious.
 They cast a spell to illuminate the map, revealing the 3 liches from the original Valley of Death.
 - overworld: ensure we can leave the area after completing part 2, even if we didn't do part 1 beforehand

+[FINISHED] S17: Crossroads (Dalas)
+- 3-skull difficulty.
+Rewards: companion Ulf, Dwarvish Digger

 S18 Dan'tonk (unassigned)
 - 4-skull (3-skull to escape, 5-skull to conquer) difficulty.
 Rewards: Spearman, Bowman, Fencer
 - similar to "The Human Army" from SotBE
 - there's a stockpile of spears, bows, and swords in the city.
 To get the respective recruits, you need to send multiple units to grab equipment, and then escape with it all.
 - if you're really an overachiever (or more likely, cheating), you can beat this scenario and rush straight to Asheviere without Li'sar/Sceptre/etc.
+	- allow Li'sar to die here, as it's much much much simpler than trying to do things otherwise
 	- this is obviously non-canon, and we should include a message about that.
 We should also warn that this branch isn't well-tested, and plot elements may not make sense.

 S20 The Ford of Abez (unassigned)